A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 We consider the following two possibilities.

-\begin{itemize} \item $s_{i'}$ applied to $p_{j'}$ in phase $2$ before pair $(s_i,p_{j'})$ was added: Assume $s_{i'}$ is unsuccessful in its application at $T_0$.
+\begin{itemize} \item \emph{$s_{i'}$ applied to $p_{j'}$ in phase $2$ before pair $(s_i,p_{j'})$ was added:} Assume first that $s_{i'}$ is unsuccessful in its application at $T_0$.
 From above we know that $p_{j'}$ remains non-precarious from $T_0$ onwards.

-\begin{itemize} \item If $p_{j'}$ is undersubscribed at time $T_0$, then $l_k$ cannot be precarious (as $s_{i'}$ was rejected) and so $l_k$ does not meta-prefer $s_{i'}$ to its worst assignee $s_w \in M(l_k)$.
+\begin{itemize} \item If $p_{j'}$ is undersubscribed at time $T_0$, then $l_k$ cannot be precarious (as $s_{i'}$ was rejected) and so $l_k$ does not meta-prefer $s_{i'}$ to its worst assignee $s_w \in M(l_k)$ at $T_0$.
 Lecturer $l_k$ must be full at this point since $p_{j'}$ is not fully available and is undersubscribed.
 As $l_k$ is full and must remain non-precarious by Proposition \ref{prop-spa-st-subsequentprecarious}, after $T_0$, it is only possible for $l_k$ to improve their allocations, by Proposition \ref{th:stable_SPA_S_lecfullworseprec}.
 Since $l_k$ meta-prefers $s_{i'}$ to $s_i$ ($s_{i'}$ is in phase $2$), when $s_i$ applies to $p_{j'}$, $s_i$ must also be rejected.
-Project $p_{j'}$ is not precarious and so $s_i$ must remove $p_{j'}$ from their list, contradicting the fact that $s_i$ must be assigned to $p_{j'}$ in phase $1$.
+Project $p_{j'}$ is non-precarious after $T_0$ and so $s_i$ must remove $p_{j'}$ from their list, contradicting the fact that $s_i$ must be assigned to $p_{j'}$ in phase $1$.

-\item If $p_{j'}$ is full at $T_0$ then we know $l_k$ does not meta-prefer $s_{i'}$ to its worst assignee $s_w$ in $M(p_{j'})$.
-By Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $p_{j'}$ cannot accept worse assignments than are currently in $M(p_{j'})$ until after the main while loop, therefore when $s_i$ applies to $p_{j'}$ before the main while loop as in the previous case they must also be rejected, a contradiction as above. \end{itemize}
+\item If $p_{j'}$ is full at $T_0$ then since it is also non-precarious, we know $l_k$ does not meta-prefer $s_{i'}$ to its worst assignee $s_w$ in $M(p_{j'})$.
+By Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $p_{j'}$ cannot accept assignments that are worse than or equal to the worst assignee in $M(p_{j'})$ until after the main while loop.
+Therefore when $s_i$ applies to $p_{j'}$ before the main while loop, as in the previous case, they must also be rejected, a contradiction as above. \end{itemize}